stellar/stellar-core/docs/software/commands.md

   * when `skiplowfeetxs` is set to `true` the transactions that are not accepted by the node due to having too low fee to pass the rate limiting are silently skipped.
 Otherwise (by default), such transactions would cause load generation to fail.

+  Soroban load generation also makes use of the `minpercentsuccess` parameter, which determines the minimum percentage of Soroban transactions that must succeed at apply time for load generation to be considered successful.
+This parameter defaults to `0`.
+Note that a `0` value does not mean that load generation performs no checks whatsoever; load generation will still check that generated transactions make it into a block by checking sequence numbers, but will not check that those transactions successfully apply.
+There are two main reasons a generated transaction may not succeed at apply time:
+  1. The provided distributions generate transactions that are over the network transaction or ledger limits.
+  2. Load generation may underestimate the resources needed to apply the transaction.
+This happens occasionally as load generation does not preflight transactions, but rather uses heuristics to estimate resource requirements.

+  When distributions are well within network limits and load is composed primarily of invoke transactions, `minpercentsuccess` should be set fairly high (upwards of 80%).
+Otherwise, it should be set low (0-50%).

 * **manualclose**
   If MANUAL_CLOSE is set to true in the .cfg file, this will cause the current